sash236/TwitterSentimentAnalysis/README.md

 AFINN is a list of English words rated for valence with an integer between minus five (negative) and plus five (positive).
-The words have been manually labeled by Finn Ã…rup Nielsen in 2009-2011.
+The words have been manually labeled by Finn Nielsen in 2009-2011.
 The file is tab-separated.
 There are two versions:

 AFINN-111: Newest version with 2477 words and phrases.